 The Company is subject to the information reporting requirements of the U.S. Securities Exchange Act of 1934, as amended (the "Exchange Act"), applicable to foreign private issuers.
 The Company fulfills these requirements by filing reports with the SEC.
-The Company's filings with the SEC may be inspected without charge at the SEC's Public Reference Room at 100 F Street, N.E., Room 1580 Washington, D.C.
-20549.
-Information on the operation of the Public Reference Room can be obtained by calling the SEC at 1-800-SEC-0330.
-The Company's SEC filings are also available to the public on the SEC's website at www.sec.gov.
+The Company's filings with the SEC are available to the public on the SEC's website at www.sec.gov.
 As a foreign private issuer, the Company is exempt from the rules under the Exchange Act related to the furnishing and content of proxy statements.
 The circulation of this Proxy Statement should not be taken as an admission that the Company is subject to those proxy rules.